TalaikisInc/users-cubed-api-next/README.md

 * [Users Cubed Next Frontend](https://github.com/TalaikisInc/users-cubed-next-frontend) - SSR frontend for the API

+## Security considerations

+You should secure store for your secret environment variables.
+This is not implemented here, but should be in critical applications.
+Keys should be encrypted at rest, in transit with least of privilege.

 ## Possible improvements / TODO

 Primary:

+* fix s3-lambda permissions, encryption, response
 * Finish modules API (1) when creating user -> query for schema (2) finish admin actions
 * Test email / password / phone change
 * Update existing profile when sign in with social